neilalexander/mua/README.md

 If all goes well, you should get an interactive prompt in which you can type Lua.

+## Loading Lua from the room

-Try importing something from a different event state key:
+Using `load()`, you can import something from a specific event state key:

 ```
 $ go run github.com/neilalexander/mdl/cmd/mdlc